Rito1chan/Rito1chan/README.md

 ### 👋🏼Hi, I'm Rito
 <p>My name is Mikołaj, 16 years old.
 I'm from Poland, and I'm learning web development since 2021.</p>
-<p>Have a look at my works, maybe they will help u with your site or make your website morebeautiful.</p>
+<p>Have a look at my works, maybe they will help u with your site or make your website more beautiful.</p>

 #